khushaljethava/khushaljethava.github.io/_posts/2026-03-27-model-context-protocol-python.md

 - the logic is tightly coupled to a single app and will not be reused
 - you do not yet know whether the capability deserves a formal interface

 The key insight is that MCP is not just about model access.
 It is about packaging context and actions in a way other clients can understand.
 That is a stronger long-term story than writing one-off function calling wrappers over and over.
+For example, you could expose a [RAG system](/posts/RAG-with-Python-Retrieval-Augmented-Generation/) as an MCP resource so any agent can query your knowledge base.

 ## Best Practices for a Production-Friendly Start